emilio/ec-stars-rating/readme.txt

 == Changelog ==

+= 1.0.1 =
+A bit of performance improvements and more accessibility and documentation

 = 1.0 =
 Initial stable release, with some number format fixes.

 == Upgrade notice ==

+= 1.0.1 =
+Upgrade for better performance

 = 1.0 =
 If you use a previous version, update now